V-Sekai/godot-whisper/README.md

 Normal times for this, using tiny.en model are about 0.3s.
 This only does transcribing.

+NOTE: Currently this node supports only some .WAV files.
+The transcribe function takes as input a `PackedFloat32Array` buffer.
+Currently the only format supported is if the .WAV is `AudioStreamWAV.FORMAT_8_BITS` and `AudioStreamWAV.FORMAT_16_BITS`.
+For other it will simply not work and you will have to write a custom decoder for the .WAV file.
+Godot does support decoding it at runtime, check how CaptureStreamToText node works.

 ## CaptureStreamToText

 This runs also resampling on the audio(in case mix rate is not exactly 16000 it will process the audio to 16000).
 Then it runs every transcribe_interval transcribe function.